-A lot of people have a Personal Dropbox account.
-It’s usually linked to their personal email address.
+A lot of people have a Personal Dropbox account and it’s usually linked to their personal email address.
 When they join a workplace that has Dropbox Business, they will then have a second Dropbox account tied to their work email address.

 Your private folders will remain private and only your shared folders can be seen by others.

-Here’s how to link your Personal account with your Work account > https://help.dropbox.com/business/connect-personal-account
+Find out how to link your Personal account with your Work account by clicking here.

 With Dropbox Business, you can organise members of your team into Groups.
 Share a folder or file with a Group to grant access automatically to all Group Members.